Climate Emergency Dashboard

 Electricity generation sources

-As shown in the chart below, the sources for electricity generation for PGE and Pacific Power for Multnomah County in 2019 are:
+As shown in the chart above, the sources for electricity generation in Multnomah County for PGE and Pacific Power in 2020 were:

 *Other sources include biomass, nuclear, solar, biogas, waste, other biogenic, petroleum, and geothermal.